quicwg/base-drafts/draft-ietf-quic-transport.md

 ## Explicit Congestion Notification Attacks {#security-ecn}

-An on-path attacker could manipulate the value of ECN codepoints in the IP header to influence the sender's rate. {{!RFC3168}} discusses manipulations and their effects in more detail.
+An on-path attacker could manipulate the value of ECN fields in the IP header to influence the sender's rate. {{!RFC3168}} discusses manipulations and their effects in more detail.

-An on-the-side attacker can duplicate and send packets with modified ECN codepoints to affect the sender's rate.
+An on-the-side attacker can duplicate and send packets with modified ECN fields to affect the sender's rate.
 If duplicate packets are discarded by a receiver, an off-path attacker will need to race the duplicate packet against the original to be successful in this attack.
-Therefore, QUIC endpoints ignore the ECN codepoint field on an IP packet unless at least one QUIC packet in that IP packet is successfully processed; see {{ecn}}.
+Therefore, QUIC endpoints ignore the ECN field on an IP packet unless at least one QUIC packet in that IP packet is successfully processed; see {{ecn}}.

 ## Stateless Reset Oracle {#reset-oracle}